Romania

 tonnes of CO2 avoided annually**

-The Vacaresti solar park is a 126MWp solar park located in Văcărești, Dambovita.
-Construction on the project is scheduled to commence in Autumn 2024, and is expected to start supplying energy to Romanian communities the following autumn.
+The Văcărești solar park is a 126MWp solar park located in Văcărești, Dâmbovița.
+Construction on the project commenced in January 2024 and is expected to start supplying energy to Romanian communities in late 2025.

 126